Cambridge dictionary defines natural "as found in nature and not involving anything made or done by people."

 Isoeugenol is a substance with the fragrance of carnations ( small flowers with a sweet smell) which is found naturally in the essential oils of nutmeg and ylang-ylang and is

 obtained from eugenol.
-It provides perfume makers with a good fixative.
+It provides perfume makers with excellent fixative.
 Isoeugenol also could be made synthetically.

 "When the US National Toxicology Program (NTP) tested it on lab animals, they found "clear evidence of carcinogenic activity" in the liver, blood, nose, mammary gland and thymus (part of the immune system), as well as damage to kidneys and stomach."(Grenville, 2017)

-Is synthetic is likely to cause an allergic reaction than natural one?
-Below are the quote from Burr (2006)
+Is synthetic likely to cause an allergic reaction than a natural one?
+Below is the quote from Burr (2006)

 "Then there’s the slightly more sophisticated level of ignorance: “A synthetic is more

 likely to cause an allergic reaction.”
 Wrong again.
 A natural is more apt to do that.

 Take Sandalore, a synthetic molecule that smells like sandalwood.
 It’s exactly onemolecule: C14H26O.
 Use Sandalore to get your sandalwood note, and there will beonly one possibility of an allergic reaction.
 Use natural sandalwood, which contains

 hundreds of molecules — alphaand betaSantalol, Spirosantalol, betaCurcumene,(Z)Nucifero, etc. — and you’ve got hundreds of different possible allergic reactions.

 Moreover, synthetic sandalwoods are ecofriendly.
 The sandalwood forests of Indiaare being destroyed at a terrible rate, and the price of natural sandalwood isskyrocketing (currently heading up to $800 a pound).
 One perfumer I know told methat because of this, he now refuses to use natural materials in perfumes."